This is the third and final post in a three-part series on interviewing in a competitive job market.

 Creates Opportunities for Discussing Achievements

 When you are familiar with your sales process, you can easily tie in your accomplishments.
-Whether it’s a complex deal you closed or a new technique you’ve implemented to improve lead generation conversion, and you’ll have a narrative framework to discuss these achievements.
+Whether it’s a complex deal you closed or a new technique you’ve implemented to improve lead generation conversion, you’ll have a narrative framework to discuss these achievements.

 Tailor Your Responses